You may also like

 At the district level, the Baabda district ranked first in terms of population distribution, as it comprised 11.4%, and Bcharre district ranked last with 0.5% of residents.

 In 8 of the 26 districts, the share of non-Lebanese in the population exceeded their proportion at the national level.
 Their percentage is highest in Beirut (30.9%), where the percentage of domestic workers is the largest in Lebanon.

 Ethnic and Religious Groups

 The Lebanese form a mixture of cultures and ethnic groups, which has been evolving for thousands of years.
-Their diversity is an essential component of the Lebanese nation, which is also characterized by a large (though decreasing) number of Christians, from the very early days of Christianity.
+Their diversity is an essential component of the Lebanese nation, characterized by a large (though decreasing) number of Christians from the very early days of Christianity.

-Sources indicate that the changes in the ethnic structure are due to waves of migration, economic and political considerations, in addition to Lebanon’s geographical location, internal conflicts and external interventions.
+Sources indicate that the changes in the ethnic structure are due to waves of migration, economic and political considerations, and Lebanon’s geographical location, internal conflicts, and external interventions.

 Relations between Groups